justcoding121/titanium-web-proxy/README.md

 proxyServer.AddEndPoint(explicitEndPoint);
 proxyServer.Start();

-//Warning!
-Transparent endpoint is not tested end to end
 //Transparent endpoint is useful for reverse proxy (client is not aware of the existence of proxy)
-//A transparent endpoint usually requires a network router port forwarding HTTP(S) packets to this endpoint
+//A transparent endpoint usually requires a network router port forwarding HTTP(S) packets or DNS
-//Currently do not support Server Name Indication (It is not currently supported by SslStream class)
-//That means that the transparent endpoint will always provide the same Generic Certificate to all HTTPS requests
-//In this example only google.com will work for HTTPS requests
-//Other sites will receive a certificate mismatch warning on browser var transparentEndPoint = new TransparentProxyEndPoint(IPAddress.Any, 8001, true) {
+//to send data to this endPoint var transparentEndPoint = new TransparentProxyEndPoint(IPAddress.Any, 8001, true) {
+	//Generic Certificate hostname to use
+	//when SNI is disabled by client
 	GenericCertificateName = "google.com"
 };

 proxyServer.AddEndPoint(transparentEndPoint);

 //proxyServer.UpStreamHttpProxy = new ExternalProxy() { HostName = "localhost", Port = 8888 };